kubernetes/kubernetes/docs/proposals/federated-api-servers.md

   other federated server to come up.
 Other servers can only depend on the core kubernetes server.

+## Component Dependency Order

+A discovery summarization server and proxy are not part of the core `kube-apiserver`.
+The dependency order looks like this:
+ 1. `etcd`
+ 2. `kube-apiserver`
+ 3. core scheduler, kubelet, service proxy (enough stuff to create a pod, run it on a node, and find it via service)
+ 4. `kubernetes-discovery` as a pod/service - default summarizer and proxy
+ 5. controllers
+ 6. other API servers and their controllers
+ 7. clients, web consoles, etc

+Nothing below the `kubernetes-discovery` can rely on the summarizer or proxy being present.
+`kubernetes-discovery` should be runnable as a pod backing a service in a well-known location.
+Something like `api.kube-public.svc` or similar seems appropriate since we'll want to allow network traffic to it from every other namespace in the cluster.
+We could also choose to put it in a dedicated namespace.
+Compromise of that namespace will expose the entire cluster since the proxy has the power to act as any user against any API server.

 ## Implementation Details

 ### Summarizing discovery information